Click on the logo to see who..

 (a) checking the International Events web page on this site under the Competitions Menu (click here), or if the event does not appear there;

-For full information on overseas events, refer to this web site under Competitions, Overseas Events.
+For full information on selected overseas events, refer to this web site under Competitions, Overseas Events.

 For most FIE events, the FIE will accept entries up to 7 days prior to an event.
 That means that you must have completed all of the processes above 9 days prior.
 Under the FIE rules, entries after that will attract a fine of at least $250 to $400, which must been confirmed as received in full by the AFF before any request is made to the FIE.
 When calculating how late an entry will be, the AFF will add 2 days for its own processes.